pineappletapped/VideoPlatform/README.md

 Graphics panel.
 The **Tournament** tab lets you list all the match-ups, configure scoring for wins, draws and losses and show individual match results as an overlay.

+### Sport-specific Scoreboards

+Each sport can now define its own scoreboard styles.
+Darts scoreboards track every throw and automatically deduct scores.
+The panel keeps a running 3‑dart average, counts 180s, 140s and 100+ scores and records the highest checkout of the match.
+Use the **New Leg** button to reset both players to 301 or 501 as configured.

+Cricket mode offers a dedicated scoreboard style showing runs, wickets and overs for both sides in a single bar.
+Choose between this and the regular styles from the options modal.